-This is a very personal question because the words "man" and "woman" might mean very different things to different people.
+This is a very personal question because the words "man" and "woman" might have very different meanings to different people.
 No person's definition is "wrong" - it is right for them.
 Never assume that your definition of "man" and "woman" is the only "right" definition for these words.